Family not vegan

 Please help me before it's too late!

-Ralf
+Ralf G

 Sassy Sez: Hi Ralf, my darling I feel your pain.
-It can be very tough to stick to your vegan guns when everyone around you is non-vegan and simply do not understand where you are coming from.
+It can be very tough to stick to your vegan guns when everyone around you is non-vegan and simply does not understand where you are coming from.

-Hubby Jeff and I have been vegan together all these years which has made things considerably easier than so many vegan have it out there.
+Hubby Jeff and I have been vegan together all these years which has made things considerably easier than so many Vegans have it out there.
 And if the results of a questionnaire I sent out recently are any indication, the challenge you are having is echoed throughout the entire vegan community.

 I asked her, "Mom, when things were so difficult, why didn't you just go back to non-vegan?"
 Her answer?
 She so believed that what she was doing was right for her, that there was absolutely no shaking her from her convictions.
 She absolutely positively would not eat meat again.
 Period.
 End of the story.